-Period Day in schools and clubs
+Period Day in schools and clubs: 28 May

-28 May is Period Day, or Menstrual Hygiene Day – an opportunity to explore gender inequality, menstrual hygiene management and issues around water and toilets with your students or members.
+28 May is Period Day, or Menstrual Hygiene Day – an opportunity to explore gender inequality, menstrual hygiene management, and issues around water and toilets with your students or members.

 WaterAid believes that every woman and girl should be able to manage their menstruation in a hygienic way, with privacy, safety and dignity.
-We can't achieve this until we start talking about periods openly – stimulating important debate and real change.
+And we can't achieve this until we start talking about periods openly – stimulating important debate and real change.